SidOfc/mkdx/README.md

     - idea to enhance <kbd>g</kbd><kbd>f</kbd> and <kbd>g</kbd><kbd>x</kbd>
 - [@samarulmeu](https://github.com/samarulmeu)
     - idea to mark every line with a quote mark
+    - idea to allow middle-of-list-item <kbd>enter</kbd> to create a new list item
+    - discovering an edge case when wrapping near end of line would not work correctly
     - discovering a bug with double insertion of quote marks
     - finding duplicate helptag
     - his critical thinking on enhancing <kbd>g</kbd><kbd>f</kbd> and <kbd>g</kbd><kbd>x</kbd>